RedBlazerFlame/still-underground/README.md

 1. **Still Underground**.
 The title to the game is a reference to Eve's song [We're still Underground](https://www.youtube.com/watch?v=nBteO-bU78Y).
 2. **Eve's Basement**.
 There is an inside joke in the community that Eve keeps his animators trapped inside his basement.
 The game is based on this concept.
 3. **Falling into a Hole on a Mountain**.
 This is not an Eve reference and is instead an Undertale reference.
 In Undertale, the protagonist, Frisk, falls into a hole on Mt.
 Ebbot.

+## **Planned Pages**

+### **/**

+This is the home page.
+Here, the user can choose to continue their game or start a new game.

+### **/intro**

+This is where the user will choose their user name.
+They will also be informed about some game mechanics (eg., how we will calculate the amount of time they took to finish the game).

+### **/game**

+This is the main page where the game will occur.
+I will use JavaScript to dynamically update the contents of the page based on the user's progress

+### **/leaderboard**

+Here, the user will see the top 10 fastest players as well as their own ranking.
+The time taken to finish the game will be computed by storing the time at which the player started the game in localStorage.
+Then, once the player finishes the game, we can compute the time as `Date.now() - timeStarted`.

 ## **Sample Questions**

 Note that every HTML snippet will be put inside a form element.